This page contains a brief review of some of the bigger myths in the world of economics. I hope you find it helpful.

 3) The Federal Reserve “prints money”.

 The Fed really doesn’t “print money” in the way most people have come to think of it.
 Most of the money in our monetary system exists because banks created it through the loan creation process.
-The primary form of money the Fed creates is due to the process of notes and coin creation (which are distributed through the banking system in exchange for deposits and issued by the Fed and the Treasury).
+The primary form of money the Fed creates is due to the process of notes, coin and reserve creation (which are distributed through the banking system in exchange for deposits/bonds and issued by the Fed and the Treasury).
 These forms of money, however, exist to facilitate the use of bank accounts.
 That is, they’re not issued directly to consumers, but rather are distributed through the banking system as bank customers need these forms of money usually by exchanging an existing asset for the new asset.
 For instance, when you take money out of the ATM you are swapping a bank deposit with a Federal Reserve Note.
 Similarly, when the Fed implements a policy like QE they are swapping reserves for T-bonds.

 This myth is mostly due to misunderstandings of Federal Reserve policy and its relationship to Fiscal policy.
 In a technical sense, the Treasury prints money-like instruments when it runs a deficit.
 They expand private sector balance sheets by creating Treasury Bonds.
 They could, theoretically, fund their spending by printing physical cash.
 This would also be money printing.
 The Fed, however, is really just a big clearinghouse for banks.
 They create reserves, which are money for banks, and that money expansion doesn’t necessarily cause private sector financial asset quantities to increase.
 In other words, the Fed is mostly engaging in the process of changing the composition of the assets the Treasury creates (via policies like QE) while the Treasury is the actual asset printing entity in an aggregate sense.

 - What is Money?

 - The Basics of Banking

 - Understanding Moneyness